Mohammad Nabi: Captaincy (2013–2015)

-Post-captaincy (2015–present)
+Post-captaincy (2015–onwards)

 Nabi's poor form continued after resigning the captaincy until Afghanistan's bilateral ODI series against Zimbabwe.
 During the series, Afghanistan's new coach Inzamam-ul-Haq promoted Nabi up the batting order from number 6 to number 3 and his batting improved dramatically, scoring his maiden ODI century and 223 runs during the series to be named the player of the series.
 Afghanistan won the series 3–2, the first time an associate team had ever beaten a full member in a bilateral series.

 Nabi took on major responsibility in the 2016 ICC World Twenty20 to help Afghanistan win against Hong Kong and Zimbabwe in the group stage.
 Nabi was the man of the match in both these matches and Afghanistan advanced to the Super 10 round.
 Nabi performed strongly in Afghanistan's match against England as they almost caused a major upset.
 Nabi took a catch, took a wicket bowling and effected a run-out during the match but England hung on to win by 15 runs.

 In May 2018, he was named in Afghanistan's squad for their inaugural Test match, played against India.
 He made his Test debut for Afghanistan, against India, on 14 June 2018.
 In February 2019, he was named in Afghanistan's Test squad for their one-off match against Ireland in India.
 In 2019, in first T20I against Ireland he won the man of the match for his 49 runs and 2 wickets.
-Again in series's 3rd T20I as well, Nabi scored an 81 and bowled an economical spell of 0-28(4) to win the man of the match and series.
+Again in the 3rd T20I as well, Nabi scored an 81 and bowled an economical spell of 0-28(4) to win the man of the match and series.